camperdelarco/run-wivrn/README.md

 ## Description

-This script is designed to simplify the management of the WiVRn application, which is useful for enhancing the virtual reality gaming experience on Linux.
-It automates the checking and launching of the application, ensuring you can focus on your gameplay without manual setup.
+Initiates wivrn and avahi-daemon if they are currently not running, while avoiding duplicate processes

 ## Requirements

-- **Linux Environment**: Tested on various Linux distributions.
+- **Linux Environment**: Tested on mint 22.04.
 - **Flatpak**: Ensure that WiVRn is installed via Flatpak.
 - **Avahi-daemon**: This script checks for and manages the avahi-daemon service.